pawelkn/gpw-tweets/README.md

 export VOLUME_NOTIFIER_TWITTER_CREDENTIALS_FILE=/run/secrets/twitter-credentials
 ```

-Minium volume change, minimum price and minimum daily turnover of scanned securities can by adjusted using environment variables
+Minium volume change, minimum price and minimum daily turnover of scanned securities can be adjusted by using environment variables

 Example (and default values):